LearnEverything/acktueli/src/pages/docs/GROUPING.md

 The brackets here represent one `actor` of a `group`.  `Context` is important, because here, one `actor` of is muting another `actor` of the `group` ☶.
 Otherwise this statement could mean that the group [☶] mutes itself.

 ### Grouping with #
-#☶ this could indicate a group for ☶.  #[☶]  This means a group for the group ☶.
+#☶ this could indicate a group of or for ☶.
+Also can be represented with for clarity #[☶].

 ### Grouping Actions
 `Grouping` can be notated with any closure `closure` however, { } vs [ ] vs ( ) all have can _semantic_ affects when used to `group` `actions`.